eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 ## Signing

 [Electron-builder](https://www.electron.build/) supports signing the packaged application on Windows and macOS.
-The current signing scripts for Theia Blueprint are located in `applications/electron/scripts`.
+The current signing scripts for the Theia IDE are located in `applications/electron/scripts`.
 The file `after-pack.js` is the current entry point for the configured signing via Eclipse infrastructure.

 However, as signing is highly dependent on your setup, see the [electron builder’s signing documentation](https://www.electron.build/code-signing) on how to properly set up your own signing.

+## Adding/Removing Features

+The Theia IDE is based on the Theia platform, which is a flexible and adaptable platform for build tools and IDEs.
+Therefore, you can adapt the feature set and general appearance of the Theia IDE to your custom requirements with almost no limits.
+The Theia platform provides two mechanism to add your custom extensions: VS Code extensions and Theia extensions.
+Please have a look at the [overview about Theia extension capabilities](docs/extensions/) for details.
+When assembling a product such as the Theia IDE, you can freely decide, which VS Code extensions and Theia extensions are part of it and thereby influence the feature set of your custom product.
+The following two sections describe how to modify which [VS Code Extensions](#updating-bundled-vs-code-extensions) and which [Theia extensions](#customizing-theia-extensions) are part of your product.
+Please also note that you can allow users of a Theia-based tool to [install VS Code extensions at runtime](/docs/user_install_vscode_extensions/).

 ## Updating Bundled VS Code Extensions

-All VS Code extensions that are already included in the product at start-up, are defined in `applications/electron/package.json`.
+All VS Code extensions that are already included in the product at start-up ("built-ins"), are defined in `applications/electron/package.json`.
 They are listed under the `theiaPlugins` property as key-value pairs.
 The keys can be freely chosen as long as they represent a valid folder name and are unique within the `theiaPlugins` property.
 We suggest using the extension’s unique identifier.